jdossgollin/2018-robust-adaptation-cyclical-risk/slides-agu/README.md

 ## Research Objective

 Essentially, I want to show you how well it's possible to identify and predict water or climate risk, which has both cyclical and trend-like signals, over a finite planning period, given limited information.

-I'm going to do this by generating synthetic streamflow sequences for three different idealized climate scenarios.
+To measure our ability to identify and predict these signals, I'm going to show you the expected bias and variance of estimated flood occurrence.
-Then I fit the first $N$ years to a statistical model, and use this model to project $M$ years forward.
+As this risk premium equation highlights, both the bias and the variance of our risk estimate map onto the insurance premium that we would pay; if we're instead considering a structural solution, this insurance premium can be interpreted as a risk factor which would affect our over- or under-design.

-Then, repeating this many times, I evaluate the bias and variance of this statistical fit.
+This figure on the left here shows how we do this.
-As this risk premium equation highlights, both the bias and the variance of our risk estimate map onto the insurance premium that we would pay.
+First, we generate a synthetic streamflow sequence, as shown in blue.
-If we're instead considering a structural solution, this insurance premium can be interpreted as a risk factor which would affect our over- or under-design.
+Next, we fit the first $N$ years to a statistical model, use this model to project $M$ years forward, as shown in gray.

-In these experiments, I'll consider three scenarios for what the underlying climate signal might be.
+By repeating this many times, we can evaluate the expected bias and variance of our estimates.
-In each, I look at what happens as we vary our planning period and our informational uncertainty.
+Using this framework, we explore what happens as we vary the planning period, the informational record, and the structure of the climate signal.
-I'll also consider changes as we move from simple, parsimonious models for risk estimation to more complex ones which represent more processes but also have more parameters and therefore more uncertainty.
+We also look at what happens as we move from simple, parsimonious models for risk estimation to complex models with more parameters and thus greater uncertainty.

 ## Stationary Scenario

 In this first scenario, there is no trend -- our synthetic streamflow sequences depend only on a model for ENSO.
 On the top row we show the bias and on the second row the variance of our flood occurrence probabilities.
 The three columns show the three toy models we use to estimate risk: a hidden markov model, a linear trend model, and a stationary log-normal model.
-I chose these models for their interpretability, not because I recommend them, but results are similar with more complex models.
+I want to highlight that I chose these models for their interpretability, not because I recommend them, but results are similar with more complex models.
 Within each plot, the $x$-axis shows $N$ and the $y$-axis shows the planning period $M$.
 In this figure, the largest bias occurs when we fit the most complex model -- the trend model.
 Even though no trend exists, when $N$ is short (left) we can't be sure.